aflah02/Storage-Usage-Tracker/README.md

 ## Contributing

-If you find any issues or have suggestions to improve the File Size Analyzer app, please feel free to open an issue or submit a pull request in this repository.
+If you find any issues or have suggestions to improve the File Size Tracker app, please feel free to open an issue or submit a pull request in this repository.
 Your contributions are highly appreciated!

 ## License